Ongoing Projects

 The main objective of ADDCIRCLES is to empower regional companies and networks for additive manufacturing (AM).
 The technology is perfectly suited to the region’s business landscape, enabling the production of high value-added products through the development of sustainable solutions.
 As such, ADDCIRCLES will stimulate the region’s transition to a resilient and circular economy.
 ADDCIRCLES aims to drive the implementation of AM in a way that improves resource efficiency in manufacturing and promotes recycling and the use of natural materials.
 The objective will be achieved through the establishment of a collaborative network of different transboundary value chains and two pilot projects on knowledge transfer at different stakeholder levels.
 Read more on the project website.

-This project is funded by Interreg Slovenia – Austria under contract no. SI-AT 36.
+This project is funded by the European Union (Interreg Slovenia – Austria SIAT00036).

 iLEAD – Lightweight Functional and Hybrid 3D-Printing for Medical Assistive Devices